Is Climate Change Affecting Your Bottom Line?

 The most obvious financial impact on a property is the cost of utilities incurred in each unit.
 So what can be done?
 Submetering is the best method for tracking and billing for individual consumption.
 However, if submeters aren’t an option, RUBS (or Ratio Utility Billing System) is a great alternate solution.

-Companies without any billing solution are in a tough spot.
+Companies without a resident utility billing solution are in a tough spot.
 Because if residents are not billed for their usage, they don’t feel the impact on their wallet.
 When they’re not held accountable, they are less likely to conserve.

 “When owners paid for all energy costs, median annual energy use was 26% higher than when tenants paid for the energy costs.”